Lower Nazareth Township, Pennsylvania: Demographics

-Public education
+Education

 The Township is served by the Nazareth Area School District.
 High school students attend Nazareth Area High School in Nazareth.
+Middle school students attend Nazareth Area Middle School.

 Transportation

 As of 2021, there were 63.92 mi of public roads in Lower Nazareth Township, of which 14.34 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 49.58 mi were maintained by the township.

 Pennsylvania Route 33 is the most prominent highway serving Lower Nazareth Township.
-It follows a north-south alignment across the eastern portion of the township.
-Pennsylvania Route 191 follows the Nazareth Pike along a southwest-northeast alignment through the middle of the township.
-Pennsylvania Route 248 follows Easton-Nazareth Highway along a northwest-southeast alignment across the northeastern portion of the township.
-Finally, Pennsylvania Route 946 begins at PA 191 in the center of the township and heads northwestward along Daniels Road.
-Other local roads of note include Georgetown Road, Hanoverville Road/Hecktown Road, Newburg Road, Steuben Road, and Township Line Road.
+It follows a north–south alignment across the eastern portion of the township.
+Pennsylvania Route 191 follows the Nazareth Pike along a southwest–northeast alignment through the middle of the township.
+Pennsylvania Route 248 follows Easton-Nazareth Highway along a northwest–southeast alignment across the northeastern portion of the township.
+Pennsylvania Route 946 begins at PA 191 in the center of the township and heads northwestward along Daniels Road.
+Other notable local roads include Georgetown Road, Hanoverville Road/Hecktown Road, Newburg Road, Steuben Road, and Township Line Road.